CSCfi/csc-user-guide/docs/apps/arcgis.md

 -   Always borrow the base product ArcGIS Desktop or ArcGIS Pro, only Advanced level is available.
 -   All extensions need to be borrowed separately, you are free to choose which ones you need.
 Especially with ArcGIS Pro make sure you borrow all the extensions you need.
-It is not possible to add extentions to already borrowed base product.
+It is not possible to add extensions to already borrowed base product.
 -   Returning of licenses does not work.
 If returning of licenses does not work, the license is returned automatically after 100 days.
 -   In 2018 it has been noticed in some cases that starting ArcMap with